Terriao/OpenJND/README.md

 - **Chou and Yang** — `MATLAB ≪ Python ≲ C++`.
 These methods rely on explicit per-pixel iteration; MATLAB's JIT vectorises them automatically, whereas our ports do not, leaving Python and C++ roughly tied at the bottom.
 - **Zhang** — `MATLAB < C++ < Python`.
 The bottleneck is DCT throughput.
 MATLAB's BLAS/MKL-backed DCT is markedly faster than SciPy's, and the C++ port sits between them by avoiding the Python interpreter overhead but lacking hand-tuned kernels.
 - **Jia** — `MATLAB ≈ Python`.
 The workload is evenly distributed across linear-algebra primitives that NumPy and MATLAB invoke through similarly tuned backends, so the two stacks finish within margin of each other.
 - **Liu and Jiang** — `Python ≪ C++ ≪ MATLAB`.
 Two different reasons converge on the same ordering.
-The Liu port replaces the original graph-cut decomposition with a Gaussian-blur surrogate, cutting algorithmic complexity.
+The Liu port replaces the original parametric-max-flow decomposition with a Gaussian-blur surrogate, cutting algorithmic complexity.
 The Jiang port leans on heavily optimised OpenCV / NumPy primitives for PCA and convolution; the C++ port also uses OpenCV but its PCA and inner loops are not fully tuned.
 - **Wu (pattern complexity)** — `Python < MATLAB < C++`.
 Python wins via vectorised orientation statistics; the C++ port loses ground to OpenMP synchronisation overhead and per-block dynamic allocation.

 Two takeaways:

 1. **"C++ is always fastest" is folklore.** For numerical-array workloads dominated by BLAS / DCT / image primitives, MATLAB or vectorised Python regularly beats hand-rolled C++.
-2. **Port fidelity matters as much as language.** Where we deliberately simplified a costly step (graph-cut in Liu) we say so explicitly; the numbers are honest about the trade.
+2. **Port fidelity matters as much as language.** Where we deliberately simplified a costly step (TV-L¹ in Liu) we say so explicitly; the numbers are honest about the trade.

 ---